bconnorwhite/commander-version/README.md

 <br />

-> An replacement for Commander that automatically sets the version based on your package.json.
+> A wrapper for Commander that automatically sets the version based on your package.json.

 ## Installation